Inheriting a House with No Mortgage

 Taking the Property Through Probate

-In most cases, you will have to go through a legal process called probate if you have inherited a house.
+In most cases, you will have to go through a legal process called probate if you are inheriting a house with mortgage.
 Some states allow you to take ownership if you have a quick claim deed, which names you as the beneficiary or payable on death.
 However, you will generally need to go through probate before you can transfer the title in your name even though there is no mortgage on the property.

 Since the property is owned outright by the deceased person with no mortgage, you may think it’s an easy process to become the owner.
 However, the house is considered an asset of the estate and must be treated as other assets until probate is completed.